CommodoreAlex/GitLab/README.md

 For detailed instructions, refer to [UPGRADE.md](UPGRADE.md).

 ---

 ## 🛑 Troubleshooting

 Encountered an issue?
 Refer to [TROUBLESHOOTING.md](TROUBLESHOOTING.md) for solutions to common problems.

 ---

+## 🔒 Security

+Protecting your GitLab instance is critical to safeguarding your projects and data.
+This guide includes:
+* Enabling HTTPS for secure communication.
+* Configuring access controls and user roles.
+* Setting up two-factor authentication (2FA).
+* Monitoring and logging activities to detect potential threats.

+For more detailed instructions, refer to [SECURITY.md](SECURITY.md).

+---